sachiin044/Django-CRM/README.md

 🔹 Share feedback and improvements! ✨
 🔹 Tell me if my code is a disaster and help fix it! 😂

-I’d be thrilled if you contribute!
-Let’s build something awesome together! 🚀🎉
+I’d be over-the-moon if you contribute!
+Let’s build something so awesome that even my code stops throwing errors! 🚀😂🎉